-

 How is night coverage provided? +

 Nights are covered by a designated night team.
-PICU, PSCU (our step-down unit), and Floor each have their own night teams.
+Our critical care units (PICU, intermediate Care Unit), Floor and Nursery each have their own night teams.
 These teams work Sunday - Thursday, 5pm to 6am.
-Remaining weekend shifts are covered by residents on electives.
+Remaining weekend shifts are covered by residents on other rotations.

 -

-How much vacation time is each resident allotted per year? +
+How much vacation time do residents have? +

 Residents each receive 4 weeks of vacation, one of which occurs over the Christmas / New Years holiday block.